raiden-network/raiden/CONTRIBUTING.md

 #### Integrating Pull Requests

-When integrating a succesfull Pull Request into the codebase we have the option of using either a "Rebase and Merge" or to "Create a Merge commit".
+When integrating a successful Pull Request into the codebase we have the option of using either a "Rebase and Merge" or to "Create a Merge commit".
 Unfortunately in Github the default option is to "Create a Merge commit".
 This is not our preferred option as in this way we can't be sure that the result of